 Q. What else should I do?

-A. Send your email address to email@example.com.
-Include your mailing address, phone number, and date you expect to graduate.
-Periodic information and announcements about programs of interest to pre-law students will be sent to you.
-If your information changes, be sure to update it so that you will not be overlooked.
+Also, send your email address to firstname.lastname@example.org.
+Include your mailing address, phone number, and the date you expect to graduate.
+Information and announcements about programs of interest to pre-law students will be sent to you periodically.
+If your contact information changes, be sure to update it so that you will not be overlooked.